 - Rules 903 , 904 , and 906 impose enhanced requirements for pit permitting,lining, monitoring, and secondary containment to ensure that pit fluids, including hydraulic fracturing flowback, do not leak.

-This answer is actually pretty easy, although its implementation, is somewhat tedious, and probably involves some cost.
 In order to protect the quality of your water, especially that derived from water wells, from both subsurface and surface contamination, it is necessary to perform a baseline water quality sampling study BEFORE any drilling starts.
 It would be highly recommended for this study to be completed prior to any drilling activity in your immediate area.